deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_properties.rst

   text_data.calculate_builtin_properties(ignore_properties=['Text Length'])

-Note that in the example above, we specified the ``Text Length property`` to be ignored and hence all other built-in properties will be calculated (including default and non-default).
+Note that in the example above, we specified the ``Text Length`` property to be ignored and hence all other built-in default properties will be calculated except for ``Text Length`` property.
 Moreover, some properties are not calculated by default, as they may take a long time to calculate.
 In order to use them, pass ``include_long_calculation_properties`` to the ``calculate_builtin_properties`` method.